rubin-dp0/dp1-sci-prep-seminars/stars-and-milky-way/SL-demo_stars_milky_ways_CMD.md

 ## Introduction

  This tutorial uses an ADQL query to search for bright stars in a small region of sky, and then uses the Results interface to create a color-magnitude diagram.
  This tutorial is similar to the 01.
 Bright Stars Color-Magnitude Diagram (beginner) portal tutorial in dp0-2 documentation.
-Please consult that tutorial first if this tutorial is challenging.
+Please consult that tutorial if this tutorial is challenging.

 **Data Preview 0.2 vs. Data Preview 1**